wentasah/lightning_rrt/README.md

 Path, map, and start/goal markers can be visualized and saved to a config through the rviz2 UI.

 ## Roadmap
-Adding an example rviz2 config, launch file, and tests
+Adding an example rviz2 config, launch file, and tests.
+RRT variants would be cool.